Wendy-JingwenHu/BIMM143_F18/README.md

 # Wendy's BIMM143_F18 repository
-my classwork at BIMM 143 in UCSD
+this director contains all my classwork at BIMM 143 in UCSD